crossmob/CrossMobile/COMPILE.md

 - Make sure JDK 8 is the default environment.

 ## Bootstrapping (optional)
-Note that this step is **not required** if you want to compile CrossMobile yourself, since the bootstrap dependencies are already in the crossmobile repository.
+Note that this step is **not required** to compile CrossMobile yourself.
+The bootstrap dependencies are already in the CrossMobile repository.
 In the case you want to build them yourself, on the root folder of CrossMobile issue the following command:
 ```sh
 ./resources/bin/bootstrap.sh